ramrom-coder/Simple-7-segment-display-countdown/README.md

-# Simple-7-segment-display-countdown
-This project uses an Arduino and a 7-segment display to create a countdown from 9 to 0.
-Each segment is connected through resistors to control current.
-The Arduino turns segments on and off to form numbers, with delays between each step, demonstrating basic electronics and programming concepts.
-.
 7-Segment Display Countdown from 9 to 0

 This project uses an Arduino and a 7-segment display to create a simple countdown from 9 to 0.
 The display shows each number by turning on the specific segments that form that digit.
 The countdown runs automatically with a short delay so you can see each number clearly.